New tools to improve performance

 Interestingly, the marketers we surveyed mentioned two types of content.
 Some specifically mentioned creating your own content and sharing it on Facebook.
 Others recommended sharing articles and other relevant content from other sources.

 Finding a balance between the two will help your organic reach.

-We heard it when we asked about free marketing on Facebook, and we heard it again today.
+We heard it when we asked about free marketing on Facebook.
 Videos are the hot thing on Facebook as highlighted by experts in this Facebook study.

 “Testimonial videos, interviews, small product demonstration videos, live or streaming videos, 360º videos, [and] ephemeral videos” are all options, says Sophie Miles, co-founder of CalculatorBuddy.com.
 She recommends using Facebook Stories and personalizing them to suit your audience.